 Self-advocacy means speaking up for yourself.

-VALID Self Advocacy supports:
+VALID’s Self Advocacy team also supports:

-- The VALID Self Advocacy Forum
+- The VALID Self Advocacy Forum.